Name: White-beaked dolphin, squidhound (Lagenorhynchus albirostris)

 Conservation status: Least concern

 Appearance: Short, white beak.
 Curved dorsal fin.
-The body is dark grey or black with white patches.
-White or light-coloured bands down the flanks.
+The body is dark gray or black, with white patches, and white or light-colored bands down the flanks.

 When hunting surface fish the dolphins may work together to herd the prey fish into smaller areas, making it easier to scoop them up.
 When foraging alone they will head to the bottom of the water to snack on bottom-dwellers, usually no deeper than 700 metres.

 White-beaked dolphins are very social, not only with other dolphins but also with orca, humpback, minke and fin whales, with whom they sometimes group feed.
 They generally live and travel with groups that number less than 30, but they can join smaller groups into massive groups that number up to 1,500.
 White-beaked dolphins are playful and curious when it comes to humans, and will approach and play with boats.